jrsinclair/mazes-presentation/presentation.md

 ---

+## Why Mazes?

+Note: I want to start by addressing the elephant in the room.
+Why the heck am I talking about making mazes at a professional web development conference?

+---

-## Make it practical
+## Practical

 Note: I try to be practical when I'm writing or speaking.
 I want to give people tools they can use to make their coding lives better.
 So, instead of giving examples about adding numbers together, I talk about creating DOM elements and processing JSON data.
-Those things are practical, and I don't want to waste people's time on things they're not going to use.
+Those things are practical.
+I don't want to waste people's time on things they're not going to use.

 ---

 ## Mazes aren't practical

-Note: Mazes—not so practical.
+Note: But, mazes, they're not so practical.
 Unless you're working in game development, it's unlikely that you're going to need a maze in your web app.
 So, in that sense, knowing how to build a maze is useless.
 You're never going to use it.

 ---